NThakur20/sentence-transformers/examples/training/augmented_sbert/README.md

-## Scenario 2: No annonated datasets (Only unlabeled sentence-pairs)
+## Scenario 2: No annotated datasets (Only unlabeled sentence-pairs)

 We apply the Augmented SBERT (<b>Domain-Transfer</b>) strategy to solve the Issue, it involves majorly three steps -